jleo3/tdd_meetup/01_slides/slides/slides.md

 <li>
 You can join the ranks of the mediocre easily.
 It's a low bar to cross.
 But if you want to be great, you have to test drive.
 I am an easy-going guy but I don't compromise on this.
 There's too much at stake.
 <li>
-I can tell you test driven code from now test-driven code in 2 seconds and I don't even need to see the tests.
+I can tell you test driven code from non test-driven code in 2 seconds and I don't even need to see the tests.
 At a certain point it becomes obvious, second nature.
 You can feel the presence of testing and competency.
 <li>
 Our Users deserve better than they have right now.
 They deserve quality, craftsmanship, attention to detail.
 This is how you give it to them.
 </ul>
 </aside>

 ##Testing Guidelines

 * You Should Only Learn to Test Drive if You Want to Be a *Good* Developer